warezoid/bitcointags/README.md

 ## Installation
 Bitcointags are available for browsers with the [**Chromium core**](https://www.chromium.org) (Google Chrome, Microsoft Edge, Opera...) and [**Mozilla Firefox**](https://www.mozilla.org/en-US/firefox).

-Bitcointags is not yet available in the [Chrome Web Store](https://chromewebstore.google.com/) or [Mozilla Add-ons](https://addons.mozilla.org/en-US/firefox/).
-I'm working on adding them to [Mozilla Add-ons](https://addons.mozilla.org/en-US/firefox/), but I won't personally add Bitcointags to the [Chrome Web Store](https://chromewebstore.google.com/).
+You can add Bitcointags for Firefox via the official Mozila add-ons or as a temporary add-on.
+Bitcointags is not yet available in the [Chrome Web Store](https://chromewebstore.google.com/) and I won't personally add Bitcointags to the [Chrome Web Store](https://chromewebstore.google.com/).
 The reason can be found in the [FAQ](#faq) section.
-Still, Bitcointags can be added to the browser using the **temporary add-on** for Mozilla Firefox and **developer mode** for Chromium browsers.
+Still, Bitcointags can be added to the Chrome browser using the **developer mode** for Chromium browsers.

 Installing Bitcointags in different browsers may vary slightly, but the first few steps are always the same, so I decided to describe the installation and modification of the source folders together.